 Scholarship with Special Applications Processes

-Applicants must be a resident of Brazil, possess a Bachelor of Laws from a Brazilian university or a J.D. from an American law school, score at least 100 on the TOEFL, and submit a personal statement addressing interest in the LL.M. at Notre Dame and the Aviles-Brazil Fellowship.
-Interested students should apply before February 1, 2018 to the LL.M. at Notre Dame online through the LSAC online application system (www.lsac.org).
+Applicants must be a resident of Brazil, possess a Bachelor of Laws from a Brazilian university or a J.D. from an American law school, score at least 100 on the TOEFL, and submit a personal statement addressing interest in the LL.M. and the Aviles-Brazil Fellowship.
+Interested students should apply before February 1, 2018 to the general LL.M. online through the LSAC online application system (www.lsac.org).

 |LL.M.
 Tuition and Fees:||$57,868|